Payson Utah Temple

 The Payson Utah Temple is a temple of the Church of Jesus Christ of Latter-day Saints in Payson, Utah.
 The intent to build the temple was announced in a news release on January 25, 2010, by church president Thomas S. Monson.
 The temple is located on the southernmost edge of Utah's Wasatch Front, and is the state's 15th temple.

 The temple has a single attached central spire with a statue of the angel Moroni.
 The temple designed by the firm Architectural Nexus.
 A groundbreaking ceremony, to signify the beginning of construction, was held on October 8, 2011, conducted by Dallin H. Oaks of the Quorum of the Twelve Apostles.
+The temple was dedicated by Henry B. Eyring, of the church's First Presidency, on June 7, 2015.